BenchCLAMP: A Benchmark for Evaluating Language Models on Syntactic and Semantic Parsing: Related Work

 \section{Related Work}

-\paragraph{Language Models for Semantic Parsing} Recent work has shown that one can generate an analysis of a natural language sentence, such as a semantic parse, by asking a large language model to continue a prompt that includes the sentence \cite{codex-chen-2021,mtop-li-2021,schucher-2021}.
+\textbf{Language Models for Semantic Parsing:} Recent work has shown that one can generate an analysis of a natural language sentence, such as a semantic parse, by asking a large language model to continue a prompt that includes the sentence \cite{codex-chen-2021,mtop-li-2021,schucher-2021}.
 We refer to this as ``language model parsing.''
-To avoid ill-formed analyses, it is possible to \emph{constrain} the generation so that the generated output satisfies hard task-specific constraints. \citet{shin-etal-2021-constrained} showed that constrained generation from few-shot--prompted GPT-3 and fine-tuned BART models outperformed task-specific semantic parsing architectures in low-resource settings. \citet{scholak-etal-2021-picard} were able to achieve state-of-the-art performance in SQL prediction by fine-tuning a T5-3B model \cite{t5-raffel-2020} and using constrained decoding.
+To avoid ill-formed analyses, it is possible to \emph{constrain} the generation so that the generated output satisfies hard task-specific constraints. \citet{shin-etal-2021-constrained} showed that constrained generation from few-shot prompted GPT-3 and fine-tuned BART models outperformed task-specific semantic parsing architectures in low-resource settings. \citet{scholak-etal-2021-picard} were able to achieve state-of-the-art performance in SQL prediction by fine-tuning a T5-3B model \cite{t5-raffel-2020} and using constrained decoding.
+Recent work on AMR parsing has also shown positive results with sequence-to-sequence training with pretrained language model parameters \cite{cai-lam-2020-amr,bai-etal-2022-graph}.
 As the above works used different evaluation settings, it is hard to see which techniques work best under different data regimes.

+\textbf{Language Models for Syntactic Parsing:} Syntactic parsing tasks like constituency and dependency parsing requires the outputs to be well aligned with the input.
+All input tokens need to be covered by the output constituency or dependency parse.
+As a result, most solutions for syntactic parsing has involved custom decoders or inference algorithms \cite{kitaev-klein-2018-constituency, yang-tu-2022-bottom,zhang-etal-2017-stack,liu-zhang-transition-2017}.
+However there has been some work on generating linearized representations of the output \cite{koo2015grammar,wiseman-rush-2016-sequence,li-etal-2018-seq2seq,fernandez-gonzalez-gomez-rodriguez-2020-enriched}.

-\paragraph{NLP Benchmarks} Multiple benchmarks have been introduced to track progress on specific NLP tasks, and to encourage multi-task learning using diverse datasets.
-The GLUE \cite{wang-etal-2018-glue} and SuperGLUE \cite{wang-etal-2019-superglue} benchmarks are widely used by language model developers to evaluate model efficacy.
-However, these benchmarks focus on classification and span extraction, and do not include structured prediction tasks like semantic parsing.
-Our benchmark fills this gap.
+\textbf{NLP Benchmarks:} Multiple benchmarks have been introduced to track progress on specific NLP tasks and to encourage multi-task learning with diverse datasets.
+The GLUE \cite{wang-etal-2018-glue}, SuperGLUE \cite{wang-etal-2019-superglue}, BIG-bench \cite{bigbench} and HELM \cite{helm} are widely used by language model developers.
+However, these benchmarks focus on classification, span extraction and generation, and do not include structured prediction tasks like parsing.
+More recently, the UnifiedSKG \cite{UnifiedSKG} benchmark has been introduced that converts a suite of tasks requiring structured knowledge into text-to-text format.
+In contrast to their work, we cover a wide range of parsing tasks covering AMR, SMCalFlow, constituency and dependency parsing.
+While they focus on unconstrained generation, we develop grammars and constrained decoding interface to support valid representation generation.